4meyDam1e/B07/README.md

 Group One

+**Note: The APP will automatically remember your login information after logging in.
+You need to log out on the profile page to log in to other accounts.**

 **Some example account for testing:**

 *The following user information is purely fictitious and any similarity is purely coincidental.*